-A £5.0m revolving credit facility with HSBC which is repayable in full on 30 September 2021.
-The loan bears an interest rate of 4.5% over LIBOR on the drawn amount and a fee of 0.8% on the undrawn facility.
-As at 31 March 2020 the Group had drawn down £4.5m of this credit facility (2019: £4.4m).
+A £0.5m overdraft facility with HSBC.
+The overdraft facility bears an interest rate of 5.3% over LIBOR on the drawn amount.
+As at 31 March 2021 the Group had not used this overdraft facility.

-£1.5m growth capital loan with MEIF WM Debt LP.
-The loan bears a fixed interest rate of 8% per annum and is repayable in 13 quarterly instalments commencing on 30 June 2021.
+A £1.5m growth capital loan with MEIF WM Debt LP.
+The loan bears a fixed interest rate of 8% per annum and is repayable in 15 quarterly instalments commencing on 30 September 2021.
+The loan is secured by a secondary fixed and floating charge on all the assets of the Group.